alberthu233/transformer-project-presentation/README.md

 ## Methodology
 - **Understanding the task**

 Given the origianl text, and a rewrite prompt, the Gemma-7b-it LLM generates a rewritten text.
-The task is to recover the original prompt used to generate the rewritten text.

 <p align="center">